Bolivia

 1980-88 official peg formally suspended November 1979 but in practice continued until large devaluation early 1982 followed by short-lived dual exchange market (in attempt to control growing parallel market) and then repeated further nominal devaluations, large but not large enough to offset very high inflation (especially 1985), with soaring parallel market premium; exchange controls from mid-1981; various attempts at monetary tightening including end of exchange rate guarantee on deposits, but heavy central bank credit growth; short-lived attempt to enforce ‘de-dollarisation’ late 1982, with heavy costs to banks; from mid-1985 partly successful attempts at stabilisation, including repeated devaluations, daily forex auction by central bank (which mostly eliminates parallel market premium), end to central bank financing of nonfinancial public sector and currency reform 1987, but widening current account deficit, plus some financial liberalisation unstructured discretion UD

-Selected IMF references: RED 1975 pp22-5; RED 1976 p58; RED 1977 pp17-18; SR 1979 pp1-4, 8; RED 1982 pp23-4, 34-6; RED 1984 pp30-2, 43-7; SR 1985 pp9-10; RED 1986 pp1-4, 30-7, 53-6; SR 1988 pp4-8; RED 1991 pp31-2, 38-41, 56; RED 1994 pp32, 36-9, 54-5; RED 1996 pp28, 33; SR 1996 pp2-5, 46-51; SR 1997 pp14, 19-20; SR 1999 p10; SISA 2003 pp15-20; SI 2007 pp35-6, 46-54; SR 2007 pp6, 10-11; SR 2009 pp8-13; SR 2011 p12; SR 2012 pp10-11; SR 2013 pp11-12; SI 2015 pp16-19; SR 2015 pp6, 14; SR 2016 pp14-15, 20; SR 2018 pp22-3.
+Selected IMF references: RED 1975 pp22-5; RED 1976 p58; RED 1977 pp17-18; SR 1979 pp1-4, 8; RED 1982 pp23-4, 34-6; RED 1984 pp30-2, 43-7; SR 1985 pp9-10; RED 1986 pp1-4, 30-7, 53-6; SR 1988 pp4-8; RED 1991 pp31-2, 38-41, 56; RED 1994 pp32, 36-9, 54-5; RED 1996 pp28, 33; SR 1996 pp2-5, 46-51; SR 1997 pp14, 19-20; SR 1999 p10; SISA 2003 pp15-20; SI 2007 pp35-6, 46-54; SR 2007 pp6, 10-11; SR 2009 pp8-13; SR 2011 p12; SR 2012 pp10-11; SR 2013 pp11-12; SI 2015 pp16-19; SR 2015 pp6, 14; SR 2016 pp14-15, 20; SR 2018 pp22-3; SR 2021 pp4-7, 13-16; SRIA 2021 p2; SR 2022 pp4-6, 14-15, 20; SRIA 2022 pp4-6.
+[NB: No IMF Article IV Reports after 2022.]

-Download the Latin America country details.
+Download the complete set of Latin America and Caribbean country details.